 Yorkshire Dales Millennium Trust (YDMT) has been restoring native woodlands since 1997.
 Your donations help us to plant trees that are found naturally in the Dales, create habitats that can sustain hundreds of species of wildlife, absorb carbon and enrich the landscape for future generations to enjoy.

-Your tree dedications (and lots of hard work) have helped us to plant more than 1.2 million broadleaf trees, creating new woodlands of all shapes and sizes throughout the Yorkshire Dales and beyond.
+Your tree dedications (and lots of hard work) have helped us to plant around 1.4 million broadleaf trees, creating new woodlands of all shapes and sizes throughout the Yorkshire Dales and beyond.